shiyirmb/near-eliza-starter/README.md

 ### 1. Install NEAR AI CLI

 NEAR AI provides free agent hosting and inference APIs.
-You can skip this step if you want to use other model providers except NEAR AI.
+You can skip this step if you want to use other model providers.

 Install NEAR AI CLI following the instructions in https://docs.near.ai/cli.